Alessandro Orsini (sociologist)

-Alessandro Orsini (born 14 April 1975) is an Italian sociologist and scholar of terrorism who is an associate professor at LUISS University and is best known in Italy for his controversial views over the Russian invasion of Ukraine.
+Alessandro Orsini (born 14 April 1975) is an Italian sociologist and scholar of terrorism who is an associate professor at LUISS University.
+He is the author of several works, most notably L'eretico della sinistra (2004), Anatomy of the Red Brigades (2009), and Sacrifice: My Life in a Fascist Militia (2017), attracting both praise and criticism.
+In the 2020s, he attracted controversy for his views over the Russian invasion of Ukraine and the broader Russo-Ukrainian war.

 Early life and education

-Orsini was born in Naples, the son of Arturo Orsini, a Jungian psychologist who was later a professor of theory and techniques of personality testing and director of the School of Clinical Psychology at Sapienza University of Rome.
+Orsini was born on 14 April 1975 in Naples, the son of Arturo Orsini, a Jungian psychologist who was later a professor of theory and techniques of personality testing and director of the School of Clinical Psychology at Sapienza University of Rome.
 When he was fifteen, his family moved to Latina, where he graduated from the Liceo Classico Dante Alighieri.
 He earned a degree in sociology from Sapienza University followed by a doctorate from Roma Tre University.

 Career

 In November 2004, Orsini took up a position as a researcher at Libera Università Mediterranea.
 He had teaching duties, and in 2007, was disciplined by the university for absenteeism.
 Several well-known sociologists and the Federation of Education Workers union wrote to the university in Orsini's support.
 He was subsequently a researcher in the sociology of political phenomena at the University of Rome Tor Vergata, where from 2013 to 2016 he directed the Centre for Terrorism Studies, with a focus on Islamist terrorism in Europe.
 His book on ISIS published by Rizzoli Libri won the Cimitile Prize for best work on a current-affairs topic in 2016.

 At LUISS University, Orsini is an associate professor and teaches general sociology and sociology of terrorism.
 From 2011 to 2022, he was also a research affiliate at the Center for International Studies at MIT, in the United States, where he was a Visiting Scholar at both the Department of Political Science and the Center for International Studies.
 His research interests focus on "strategies for access to violent groups motivated by ideological hate".
 He is the founder and director of LUISS University's Observatory on International Security and of the news website Sicurezza Internazionale.
 He is a member of the scientific advisory board of the journal Studies in Conflict and Terrorism, of the Radicalisation Awareness Network of the Council of Europe, and of the "future scenarios" committee of the Stato maggiore della difesa of the Italian Armed Forces.

 From 2019 to 2022, Orsini was a columnist on Il Messaggero, writing articles on geopolitical and international issues.
 Following the beginning of the Russian invasion of Ukraine, he left Il Messaggero due to conflicts with the editor Massimo Martinelli.
 He subsequently became a columnist for Il Fatto Quotidiano upon the invitation of the editor Marco Travaglio.